Stomach Pain After Running? How To Help Running Stomach

-I love mixing Skratch hydration into some water so I’m getting water and electrolytes before exercise.
+I love mixing Skratch hydration or UCAN hydration into some water so I’m getting water and electrolytes before exercise.

 Eating The Wrong Pre-Run Snack

-While we each have different sensitivity levels in terms of what our digestive systems can handle, fiber and fat tend to stick around longer in our stomach.
-Therefore, it takes time for them to be digested.
+While we each have different sensitivity levels in terms of what our digestive systems can handle, fiber and fat tend to stick around longer in our stomachs.

 Once we start exercising, our body diverts the blood that we usually have in our GI system for digestion and absorption to our extremities to power our run.